Redskullbae/botmanager/README.md

-# How to use this code
+# How to use this code?
-?

 You can simply use the code by downloading / using **Upload from Github** in replit.
 You have to edit all the channel/roles/category id's.